Positive Impacts of Tourism on the Environment

 On the other hand, when the number of visitors is balanced with respect for the natural environment, tourism has great potential in supporting or even starting out new conservation projects that protect unique areas and benefit local residents.

-Tourism as a fast-growing industry must follow the principles of sustainability in order to last long term while maintaining positive impacts for an area.
+That’s why tourism as a fast-growing industry must follow the principles of sustainability in order to last long term while maintaining positive impacts for an area.
 In terms of environment, this means consumption of natural resources within acceptable limits, protecting biodiversity and making sure that essential ecological processes can take place, while providing a pleasant experience to visiting tourists [1].

 A part of striving towards sustainability is also raising awareness about the unique natural features of an area and educating visitors about their sustainable management.
 This helps them to understand the rules set in place and respect differences.

-According to the World Tourism Organization (UNWTO), tourism contributes directly or indirectly to all the 17 goals of sustainable development (SDGs) that were defined together with additional 169 SDG targets to ensure safer future for life on Earth by 2030.
+According to the World Tourism Organization (UNWTO), tourism contributes directly or indirectly to all the 17 goals of sustainable development (SDGs) that were defined together with additional 169 SDG targets to ensure a safer future for life on Earth by 2030.

 Following the guidelines, UNWTO has, for example, partnered with the United Nations Environment Programme and the Ellen MacArthur Foundation and launched a Global Tourism Plastics Initiative to mitigate the problem of plastic pollution in the industry.

 Beautiful landscapes, animals in their natural environment, exotic ecosystems attract visitors from around the world.
 They are the primary reason why people travel.
-To get rest from their daily blues and experience ultimate relaxation from the connection with natural world.
-Tourism is the best tool to raise awareness of environmental values.
+To get rest from their daily blues and experience ultimate relaxation from the connection with the natural world.

 You learn the best when you do get to experience something directly, when you see it, touch it, and when you witness what threatens to destroy it.
 Personal visit of natural areas introduces you to the values they have for life.
 It makes you care about them, since you get to enjoy their special feeling.
 And memories you will have will encourage you to be environmentally-conscious in travel and personal life.